observatorium/api/README.md

     	File containing the default x509 private key matching --tls-cert-file.
 Leave blank to disable TLS.
   -tls-reload-interval duration
-    	The interval at which to watch for TLS certificate changes, by default set to 1 minute. (default 1m0s) -web.internal.listen string
+    	The interval at which to watch for TLS certificate changes, by default set to 1 minute. (default 1m0s) -web.healthchecks.url string
+    	The URL like http://localhost:8080 on which public server runs and to run healthcheck tests against. (default "http://localhost:8080")
+  -web.internal.listen string
     	The address on which internal server runs. (default ":8081") -web.listen string